ath32/ASCs/README.md

 ###FASTA folders/files explained:

-This repository contains many different folders of FASTA files.
+My working repository contains many different folders of FASTA files (I am happy to send these to you upon request).
 These are each explained below:

 2_FASTA_CDS_all: This folder contains FASTA files for our filtered bacteria dataset.
 Sequences contained in the FASTA files are coding sequence information for all qualifying genes that satisfy our filters.